gullerya/cluster-tasks-service/readme.md

 `CTS` is Spring oriented.
 Please follow the steps below to start hacking around with it:

-- Setup the dependency in your `pom.xml` (as in example below) or other compatible build tool configuration (providing the correct version, of course):
+1. Setup the dependency in your `pom.xml` (as in example below) or other compatible build tool configuration (you may review the [Changelog](docs/changelog.md) for that):
 ```
 <dependency>
 	<artifactId>cluster-tasks-service</artifactId>